LGN520/farreach-public/README.md

 # 1 System Preparation

+- **Note: system preparation has already been done in our AE testbed, so AEC members do NOT need to re-execute the following steps.**

 ## 1.1 Dependency Installation

 - Install python libraries for python 2.7.12 in {main client} if not